 Client Assertion

-Instead of the default iSHARE JWT payload requirements, the following apply:
+Instead of the default payload requirements, the following apply:

-claim MUST contain only a valid Party Identifier of the party that authenticates the client.
+claim MUST contain only a valid of the party that authenticates the client.
 Including multiple audiences creates a risk of impersonation and is therefore not allowed.

 In OAuth 2.0 clients are generally pre-registered.
 Since in iSHARE servers interact with clients that may have been previously unknown, this is not a workable requirement.
 Therefore iSHARE implements a generic client identification and authentication scheme, based on iSHARE whitelisted PKIs.